Self-Distilled Masked Auto-Encoders are Efficient Video Anomaly Detectors: Method

 where $\hat{\pmb{x}}_t$ is the frame reconstructed by the teacher, and $\theta_S$ are the weights of the student decoder.
 Notice that we keep the motion gradient weights $w_i^{(t)}$ during self-distillation.

 \textbf{Synthetic anomalies.} As observed in other studies \cite{Astrid-ICCVW-2021,Ionescu-CVPR-2019}, AEs tend to generalize too well to out-of-distribution data.
 This behavior is not desired in anomaly detection, since methods based on AEs rely on having high reconstruction errors for abnormal examples and low reconstruction errors for normal ones.
 To this end, we propose to augment the training videos with abnormal events.
 Since collecting abnormal training examples from the real-world is not possible, we resort to adding synthetic (virtual) anomalies.
-We leverage the recently introduced UBnormal data set \cite{Acsintoae-CVPR-2022} and its accurate pixel-level annotations to crop out abnormal events and superimpose them on our training videos.
+We leverage the recently introduced UBnormal data set \cite{Acsintoae-CVPR-2022} and its accurate pixel-level annotations to crop out abnormal events and blend them in our training videos, while ensuring the temporal consistency of the added events.
 The resulting examples, some depicted in Figure \ref{fig_train_anomalies}, are used to augment the training set with extra data.